tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 18 - 3 Psychology Principles for Web Design.md

 ## 2. Social Validation

 The world people see around is quite complicated, yet we need to make decisions.
+People are looking for shortcuts to decide if this thing is good for me or if this is going to hurt me etc.

+A way